BenjaminHelyer/data-worldgen/src/world_builder/NET_WORTH_CONFIG.md

 }
 ```

-In this example, a Sith would have a mean net worth of 10,000 imperial credits with a standard deviation of 1,000 credits, regardless of their age.
+In this example, a Sith would have a constant net worth of 100,000 imperial credits with no variation, regardless of their age.

 ### Linear Scaling with Age